Kitware/candela/docs/installation.rst

 Building and installing from source
 ===================================

-Before any of these source installations, you will need to issue this git command to clone the Candela repository: ::
+Before any of these source installations, you will need to issue this Git command to clone the Candela repository: ::

     git clone git://github.com/Kitware/candela.git